cbcrg/tcoffee/docs/tcoffee_manual.rst

-Shrinking Large Alignments With T-Coffee
+Shrinking large alignments with T-Coffee
 ----------------------------------------
-Once you have generated your large alignment, you may nedd/want to shrink it to a smaller one, that will be (hopefuly) as informative and easier to manipulate.
+Once you have generated your large alignment, you may need/want to shrink it to a smaller one, that will be (hopefully) as informative and easier to manipulate.
 For that purpose, use the trim option (described in detail in the first section of this document).

 ::